All Episodes

 This is like six years now.

-He he he this this is like this must be this must be the most expensive, longest running uh bathroom sex sting in the history of bathroom sex stings.
+This must be the most expensive, longest-running bathroom sex sting in the history of bathroom sex stings.

-I love all the media matters thing uh oh Stein Bartisan ha partisan hack and all the rest of it.
+I love all the media matters thing, Oustein partisan hack and all the rest of it.

-No, when uh when our guys slip up we we we we we hold them to the fire.
+No, when our guys slip up, we hold them to the fire.

-The d the Democrats would just make this guy nominate him for president.
+The Democrats would just make this guy nominate him for president.

-But uh in the Republican Party caused him a few more problems.
+But in the Republican Party, caused him a few more problems.

-But anyway, this this bathroom cop, undercover Minneapolis bathroom cop went full George Michael on him, and uh it didn't go well for Senator Larry Craig.
+But anyway, this bathroom cop, undercover Minneapolis bathroom cop, went full George Michael on him, and it didn't go well for Senator Larry Craig.

-I'm not really interested in his wide stance or or or his playing footsie under the divider with the cop, but I've always loved his his uh his hi the the legal ingenuity of Larry Craig's representation.
+I'm not really interested in his wide stance or his playing footse under the divider with the cop, but I've always loved the legal ingenuity of Larry Craig's representation.

-They essentially an excerpt from my book in the country's biggest selling magazine was was put on trial.
+Essentially, an excerpt from my book in the country's biggest selling magazine was put on trial.

-I read in an American newspaper that Senator Craig's lawyer had filed a brief arguing that the hand gestures that Senator Craig made under the bathroom stall divider were constitutionally protected speech under the First Amendment.
+And around about the time I was trying to fend off this legal suit, I read in an American newspaper that Senator Craig's lawyer had filed a brief arguing that the hand gestures that Senator Craig made under the bathroom stool divider were constitutionally protected speech under the First Amendment.

 Well, you know, what a great country.